 In addition to financial aid, many students pursue the opportunity to receive an honorary fellowship, scholarship or graduate student assistantship as a way to defray the costs of their graduate education.
 These positions are both labor intensive and highly competitive and are reserved for students pursuing a full-time course load.
 In order to receive full consideration for these awards it is highly recommended that applications for admissions be completed by March 1st.

-UNCG MBA Excellence Scholarships
+UNCG MBA Excellence Scholarship

 The MBA Excellence Scholarships are awarded to individuals with a high potential to succeed as organizational leaders.
 Factors for selection include academic achievement, service and leadership and college and community involvement.
 High emphasis is placed on the potential to succeed as leaders in business and in not-for-profit organizations.